Ahaeflig/agent-bootstrap/README.md

 ## onboarding-process

-If unclear, ask these questions to the user up front, all at once:
+If unclear, ask the user these questions (all at once):

 - what is the project, in one sentence?
 - what are the intended inputs, outputs, constraints, and relevant domain context?